Just Good Manners

 Ethnic regalia is never called a “costume.”
 That would be insulting.
 Regalia is most often worn during sacred ceremonies, but Native Americans often wear traditional accessories as a symbol of pride in their cultural heritage.
 Feathers are sacred.
 If a one falls, do not pick it up.
 Leave it where it is.

 Likewise, canoes are an important part of tribal culture, and are never to be referred to as “boats.”
-Doing so will likely cause you to be thrown in the water (in teasing, but loving way).
+Doing so might cause you to be thrown in the water (in a teasing, but loving way).

 Powwows and other ceremonies

 Non-Natives are welcome on the floor during open dances, but some other dances are considered sacred and should be observed with proper reverence.

 During the “Two-step” dance, women get to ask a man of their choice out on the floor.
 If he refuses, he must pay her $5.

 Most powwows have a veteran dance and everyone in attendance is asked to rise and remove their hats as a sign of honor and respect.

 Just good sense